arxila/arxila-org/CONTRIBUTING.markdown

 Pay special attention to this
 -----------------------------

-All AQUEN OSS software is distributed under the **Apache License 2.0** open source license, and your contributions will be licensed in the same way.
+All AQUEN software is distributed under the **Apache License 2.0** open source license, and your contributions will be licensed in the same way.

-If you work for a company which, by the way or place in which your code was written, by your contract terms or by the laws in your country, could claim any rights (including but not limited to intellectual or industrial property) over your contributed code, you will have to send the project members (either by email from your authorised superiors or by signed fax), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to AQUEN OSS and states that will never claim any kind of rights over it.
+If you work for a company which, by the way or place in which your code was written, by your contract terms or by the laws in your country, could claim any rights (including but not limited to intellectual or industrial property) over your contributed code, you will have to send the project members (either by email from your authorised superiors or by signed fax), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to AQUEN and states that will never claim any kind of rights over it.

-AQUEN OSS Individual Contributor License Agreement
+AQUEN Individual Contributor License Agreement
 --------------------------------------------------

-This contributor agreement ("Agreement") documents the rights granted by contributors to the AQUEN OSS Project.
+This contributor agreement ("Agreement") documents the rights granted by contributors to the AQUEN Project.

 This is a legally binding document, so please read it carefully before agreeing to it.
-The Agreement may cover more than one software project managed by AQUEN OSS.
+The Agreement may cover more than one software project managed by AQUEN.

 ###1.
 Definitions

-  * _"AQUEN OSS"_ means the "AQUEN OSS Project organization and members".
+  * _"AQUEN"_ means the "AQUEN Project organization and members".
-  * _"You"_ means the individual who submits a Contribution to AQUEN OSS.
+  * _"You"_ means the individual who submits a Contribution to AQUEN.
-  * _"Contribution"_ means any work of authorship that is submitted by you to AQUEN OSS in which you own or assert ownership of the Copyright.
+  * _"Contribution"_ means any work of authorship that is submitted by you to AQUEN in which you own or assert ownership of the Copyright.
   * _"Copyright"_ means all rights protecting works of authorship owned or controlled by you, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by you.
-  * _"Material"_ means the work of authorship which is made available by AQUEN OSS to third parties.
+  * _"Material"_ means the work of authorship which is made available by AQUEN to third parties.
 When this Agreement covers more than one software project, the Material means the work of authorship to which the Contribution was submitted.
 After you submit the Contribution, it may be included in the Material.
-  * _"Submit"_ means any form of electronic, verbal, or written communication sent to AQUEN OSS or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, AQUEN OSS for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
+  * _"Submit"_ means any form of electronic, verbal, or written communication sent to AQUEN or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, AQUEN for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
-  * _"Submission Date"_ means the date on which you submit a Contribution to AQUEN OSS.
+  * _"Submission Date"_ means the date on which you submit a Contribution to AQUEN.
-  * _"Effective Date"_ means the date you execute this agreement or the date You first submit a Contribution to AQUEN OSS, whichever is earlier.
+  * _"Effective Date"_ means the date you execute this agreement or the date You first submit a Contribution to AQUEN, whichever is earlier.

 ###2.
 Grant of Rights